jeannegoossens/Advent-Of-Code/2021/README.md

 ## Day 04
 A simple game of bingo!
 Find the first and last board to win and calculate scores for those.

+## Day 05
+Calculate the amount of coordinates where at least two of a set of vectors cross one another.

+## Day 06
+For a population of fish that multiplies exponentially, calculate the size of the population after a given number of days.